osmandapp/web/main/docs/user/search/search-poi.md

 - Tap the *Magnifying Glass* button in the upper left corner of the device screen to open the *Search* menu.
 - Select the *Categories* tab.
-- Select a saved custom category, the search results screen appears.
+- Select a saved custom category, and the search results screen appears.
 - Tap the *Filter* icon next to *Show on Map* to open the *Filters* screen.
 - Tap the *three-dot menu*.
 - In the drop-down menu, select **Edit filter**.